-Wright State University must be assured that all international applicants have adequate financial resources while attending the University.
-Generally the award of a graduate assistantship at the time of the admission decision will meet this requirement.
-However, if the applicant is relying on personal resources or is being sponsored, a financial statement form, affidavit of support, and an official bank statement indicating the amount of money available to the applicant for the purpose of studying at Wright State University must be provided.
+Wright State University must be assured that all international applicants have sufficient financial resources to support their studies while attending the University.
+An offer of a graduate assistantship at the time of the admission will generally satisfy this requirement.

+International applicants who are not supported by a graduate assistantship, including those relying on personal, family or sponsored funds, must submit a completed financial statement form, affidavit of support (if applicable), and official documentation of available funds, such as a bank statement.

-Those applicants financing their own education from personal or family funds must also submit an official bank statement together with the financial statement.
-Students must meet the minimum dollar requirement as established by UCIE.
+International applicants using personal or family funds must demonstrate that available resources meet the minimum financial requirements as requested for the I-20.

 5070.5 Immigration Regulations

-When the student has met the above requirements and has been admitted to the University, a Form I-20 will be issued by the Director of International Student and Scholar Services (for students applying for the F-1 visa).
-Students already in the United States who wish to transfer from another university and are “out of status” should be advised that they would have to apply to the Department of Homeland Security (DHS) for reinstatement.
+When the international applicant has met the above requirements and has been admitted as a student to the University, a Form I-20 will be issued by a Designated School Official (for those applying for the F-1 visa).
+International applicants already in the United States who wish to transfer from another university and are “out of status” should be advised that Wright State will not issue an I-20 for an out-of-status student.